C856k/Cars2/README.md

 ### How to add (dev) connection details for you local MySQL database:

-You do that in codes application properties, where you makes it read your username and password, that you have provided in the configuration settings.
+You do that in the projects application properties, where you makes it read your username and password, that you have provided in the configuration settings.